krystianbajno/adhunt/README.md

   ```

 ### Python
-Parse LDIF `ldapsearch` results into JSON for use in the HTML GUI:
+Parse LDIF results into JSON for use in the HTML GUI:
 - From a local file:
   ```python
   python adhunt.html <ldif_results_directory>